awsdocs/amazon-sagemaker-developer-guide/doc_source/ssm-access.md

  Amazon SageMaker allows you to securely connect to the Docker containers on which your models are deployed on for Inference using AWS Systems Manager \(SSM\)\.
 This gives you shell level access to the container so that you can debug the processes running within the container and log commands and responses with Amazon CloudWatch\.
 You can also set up an AWS PrivateLink connection to the ML instances that host your containers for accessing the containers via SSM privately\.

 **Warning**
  Enabling SSM access can impact the performance of your endpoint\.
 We recommend using this feature with your dev or test endpoints and not with the endpoints in production\.
-Also, SageMaker automatically applies security patches, and replaces or terminates faulty enpoint instances within 10 minutes\.
+Also, SageMaker automatically applies security patches, and replaces or terminates faulty endpoint instances within 10 minutes\.
 However for endpoints with SSM enabled production variants, SageMaker delays security patching and replacing or terminating faulty endpoint instances by a day, to allow you to debug\.

  The following sections detail how you can use this feature\.